floumaini/NLP/README.md

 ## Scope

 Powerful means having the ability to control or influence people or things.
-We all have a powerfull person around us it can anyone, a mom, a friend and sommetimes a celebrity that we love and admirre.
+We all have a powerfull person that help us navugate through life and is usually a role model.
+It can be a mom,a dad, a friend and sometimes a celebrity that we love and admire.
 I am interested in how powerful women talk and what languages they use to share their ideas through twitter?
 Is there a pattern?
 Are they using the same words or close?
+What is special about these women communication?

 ## Methology